The only true wisdom is in knowing you know nothing. —Socrates

 By preserving your family’s stories, you’re guiding your loved ones home—to a richer understanding of their roots and each other.

-Stephanie is an award-winning journalist, television producer and writer, with six Emmy Awards for her television writing and producing work in three different Emmy communities: News & Documentary, Daytime Creative, and Sports.
+Stephanie is an award-winning journalist, television producer and writer, with multiple Emmy Awards for her television writing and producing work in three different Emmy communities: News & Documentary, Daytime Creative, and Sports.

 Click to contact Stephanie about collaboration.